 Fusion

-AP team re-initiates the payment in Fusion — this is a payments workflow, not a reconciliation action.
-GL entry may need reversal.
-Reconciliation follows after the new payment clears the bank.
+AP team handles reissuance in Fusion — payments workflow, not reconciliation.
+Reconciliation follows after the replacement payment clears the bank.

-Human step required — AP re-initiates payment in Fusion
+Human step required — AP handles reissuance in Fusion

 Steps this replaces

 Manual AP notification (Teams message or email).
-Phase 1 makes the handoff a tracked, timestamped escalation visible under the AP Escalations filter — cannot be missed or forgotten.
+Exception Intelligence makes the handoff a tracked, timestamped escalation visible under the AP Escalations filter — cannot be missed or forgotten.

 Quantify